MITgcm/MITgcm/doc/contributing/contributing.rst

 directory TESTDIR/code/
-   Contains the test-experiment specific source code used to build the MITgcm executable (``mitgcmuv``) for forward-test (using ``genmake2 -mods=../code``).
+   Contains the test-experiment specific source code (i.e., files that have been modified from the standard MITgcm repository version) used to build the MITgcm executable (``mitgcmuv``) for forward-test (using ``genmake2 -mods=../code``).

    It  can  also  contain  specific  source  files  with  the  suffix  ``_mpi``  to  be  used  in  place  of  the  corresponding  file